NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     mapprojected images, unproject and save those matches, then continue with bundle adjustment.
 Existing match files will be reused.
 Specify the mapprojected images and the DEM as a string in quotes, separated by spaces.
+The DEM must be the last file.
     See :numref:`mapip` for an example.

 --save-intermediate-cameras
     Save the values for the cameras at each iteration.